What is CBD, and how does it affect us?

 CBD acts upon the dopamine, serotonin, and opioid systems in the brain.
-The dopamine system is associated with cognition and motivation while the serotonin system is related with mood and behavior.
-This is the reason why CBD administration can reduce anxiety, depression, and stress.
-Its ability to activate serotonin receptors make it a potential therapeutic agent for individuals suffering from addiction, PTSD, neuropathic pain, and negative symptoms of schizophrenia.
+The dopamine system is associated with cognition and motivation, while the serotonin system is related to mood and behavior.
+These hormonal functions are why CBD administration can reduce anxiety, depression, and stress.
+Its ability to activate serotonin receptors makes it a potential therapeutic agent for individuals suffering from addiction, PTSD, neuropathic pain, and negative symptoms of schizophrenia.
 CBD’s effect on dopamine levels also helps improve memory and focus.

 For neuroprotection, CBD helps support cellular repair and detoxification.
 This can reduce the risk of developing age-related neurodegenerative diseases.
-For those with insomnia, and thus suffering from brain fog and lethargy, CBD also facilitates a deep and restful sleep.
+CBD also facilitates a deep and restful sleep for those with insomnia and thus suffering from brain fog and lethargy.

 CBD for the Immune System

-There are a few studies that show CBD’s effect against cancer and HIV.
+A few studies show CBD’s effect against cancer and HIV.
 However, there is still much to learn about the ability of CBD to boost the immune system.
-At the moment, there is more proof of CBD’s anti-inflammatory effects, which in turn lowers the body’s over-active immune system.
-This is only good in cases where the body’s immune system has gone awry such as in autoimmune diseases.
+At the moment, there is more proof of CBD’s anti-inflammatory effects, which in turn lowers the body’s overactive immune system.
+This is only good in cases where the body’s immune system has gone awry, such as in autoimmune diseases.

 As a potent immune suppressor, CBD is beneficial for patients with lupus, arthritis, Parkinson’s, and multiple sclerosis, among others.